scoobybejesus/cryptools/README.md

 ## Usage

 Run `./target/debug/cryptools` with no arguments (or with `--help`, or `-h`) to see usage.
-Alternatively, run `cargo run`, in which case command-line arguments for `cryptools` may be entered following `--`, e.g., `cargo run -- -h`.
+Alternatively, run `cargo run`, in which case command-line options for `cryptools` may be entered following `--`, e.g., `cargo run -- -h`.

-Running with no arguments will lead the user through a wizard; or all required arguments can be passed as command-line flags/options/args.
+Running with no options/arguments will lead the user through a wizard.
+To skip the wizard, there are three requirements:
+* The [CSV input file](https://github.com/scoobybejesus/cryptools/blob/master/InputFile_CSV.md) is a required command line argument.
+* The `-a` flag must be passed.
+* The configuration settings you require are the same as default, or you set the appropriate environment variables, or you have a `.env` file.

 See `/examples/` directory for further guidance, or jump directly to the [examples.md](https://github.com/scoobybejesus/cryptools/blob/master/examples/examples.md) file.

+###### Note: The import of your [CSV input file](https://github.com/scoobybejesus/cryptools/blob/master/InputFile_CSV.md) may fail or behave undesirably with the default configuration settings.
+See [.env.example](https://github.com/scoobybejesus/cryptools/blob/master/examples/.env.example) for those defaults.
+If you wish to skip the wizard but require changes to default settings, copy `.env.example` to `.env` and make your changes.
+The `.env` file must be placed in the directory from which `cryptools` is run or a parent directory.
+Alternatively, the respective environment variables may be set manually.

 ## Development state

-As of summer 2019, the code does not require additional features in order for it to serve the project's founder.
+As of fall 2020, the code does not require additional features in order for it to serve the project's founder.
-At the same time, there are plenty of bells and whistles, creature comforts, etc. that are desired and may be added.
+At the same time, there are still bells and whistles, creature comforts, etc. that are desired and may be added.
 Additionally, the code could use factoring or general re-working in several areas.

 The software has been tested on Mac, Linux, and FreeBSD.